guilds-plugin/Documentation/project/about.md

 ## Open-Source Team

-This project could've have been created with the constant help of others in the community that are also inspired to help create an awesome RPG community on servers!
+This project could not have been created with the constant help of others in the community that are also inspired to help create an awesome RPG community on servers!

 ## License